-- To acquire skills in the different molecular mechanisms of gene transfer, mutations and separation of nucleic acids. - This course is put forward with the objectives of equipping the candidates with practical knowledge on basic techniques. - To impart skills of isolation, characterization and identification of different types of microorganisms. - Know various Culture media and their applications and also understand various physical and chemical means of sterilization. - To make students understand the principles of Genetics - Students will learn the basic principles of inheritance at the molecular, cellular and organismal levels.
+- To acquire skills in the different molecular mechanisms of gene transfer, mutations and separation of nucleic acids. - This course is put forward with the objectives of equipping the candidates with practical knowledge on basic techniques. - To impart skills of isolation, characterization and identification of different types of microorganisms. - Know various Culture media and their applications and also understand various physical and chemical means of sterilization. - To make students understand the principles of Genetics - Students will learn the basic principles of inheritance at the molecular, cellular and organels level.

-- 1. A student undertaking this course will be learning the principles behind the molecular techniques which would enable him to work in competent molecular biology-based laboratories. - 2.
-Imparts knowledge on the different aspects of genetics and pedigree analysis. - 3.
-Students will apply their knowledge of to selected examples of changes or losses in - 4. cell function. - 5.
-Identify the organs and tissue systems of plants, and explain their respective function. - 6.
-Impart knowledge on applications of microorganisms in various fields - 7.
-Provides skill development on microbial products
+COs Course Outcomes Blooms Level CO1 A student undertaking this course will be learning the principles behind Understand the molecular techniques which would enable him to work in competent molecular biology-based laboratories CO2 Imparts knowledge on the different aspects of genetics and pedigree analysis.
+Apply CO3 Students will apply their knowledge of to selected examples of changes or Understand losses in cell function.
+CO4 Identify the organs and tissue systems of plants, and explain their Apply respective function.
+CO5 Impart knowledge on applications of microorganisms in various fields Understand Provides skill development on microbial products.